How Much Does It Cost to Remove a Load-Bearing Wall in 2025?

 Electrical

-Hiring an electrician costs between $50 and $150 per hour, depending on the complexity of the work—especially for tasks like rerouting electrical wires.
-Your total cost will depend on how complex your project is.
+Hiring an electrician costs between $50 and $100 per hour, depending on the complexity of the work, particularly for tasks such as rerouting electrical wires.
+Your total cost will depend on the complexity of your project.
 Many electricians also charge a one- to two-hour minimum fee for each trip to your home.

 Mold and Asbestos

 In some cases, you may discover hidden hazards such as mold or asbestos behind walls.
-Mold remediation can cost approximately $10 to $25 per square foot, while asbestos removal might add costs of about $5 to $20 per square foot.
-You should factor these expenses into your overall project estimate if these issues are present.
+You should factor in the cost of remediation into your overall project estimate if these issues are present.

 Installing New Drywall

-Installing drywall costs $0.30 to $0.45 per square foot to cover up parts of the wall exposed by the removal.
+Installing drywall costs $1.50 per square foot to cover up parts of the wall exposed by the removal.
 Your price will depend on the type you choose and the structural complexity of the job.
-Drywall professionals may also offer price breaks for larger jobs with less overhead.
-This is usually the final part of the process.
+Drywall professionals may also offer price breaks for larger jobs, which have lower overhead.
+Drywall installation is often the final step in the process.

 Painting

-The costs to paint interior walls averages $2 to $6 per square foot plus $20 to $50 per hour for a professional painter.
+The cost to paint interior walls averages $2 to $6 per square foot or $300 to $750 per room for a professional painter.
 Your job may cost less if you only need to match new drywall to adjoining walls.
-Ceilings, trim, and specific features will cost extra.
+Ceilings, trim, and specific features will incur additional costs.
 A professional painter will provide a quote before starting the work.

 Cost to Remove a Load-Bearing Wall by Project Type

-Removing a load-bearing wall in a single-story home costs around $1,400.
+Removing a load-bearing wall in a single-story home costs between $1,200 and $3,000.
 For multi-story homes, you can expect to pay between $3,200 and $10,000.
 Your exact price will depend on the size of the wall and the scope of your project.

 You might choose to invest in removing a load-bearing wall for several reasons, including: